 7. Travel back in time at the old plantations in the South

-Although hard to watch at times, films like 12 Years a Slave teach you a lot about the darker sides of American history.
-The Oscar‐winning period drama was shot in and around New Orleans in the deep South of the USA (namely on the Felicity, Bocage, Destrehan, and Magnolia plantations), which was the stronghold of slave trading back in the day.
+The Oscar-winning period drama 12 Years a Slave was shot in and around New Orleans in the deep South of the USA (namely on the Felicity, Bocage, Destrehan, and Magnolia plantations), which was the stronghold of slave trading back in the day.

 Up until today, you will find many of the old plantations here.
 Most of these can be visited on day trips from New Orleans.
 For the most flexibility, it's best if you have a rental car as it's obviously a very rural area and the plantations are very spread out.
 But you can also go there on a guided bus tour.